apache/incubator-retired-corinthia/README.md

 # Contributing

-Contributors are welcome and prized.
+Contributors are welcome.
 Details on how to participate on the project will be posted soon.

 Meanwhile, the easiest way to contribute is by subscribing to the development